10 Tricks to Sound So French That Natives Think You’re One of ‘Em

 Try to read French books with modern language and magazines.

-Watch French television programs, track down some classic French films, look up interviews with French celebrities and really pay attention to the way they talk and phrase things.
+Watch French television programs, track down some classic French films, look up interviews with French celebrities and really pay attention to the way they talk in context.

 Food and drink is a sacred part of French culture.